Mr-Atanu-Roy/Think-in-Sphere/README.md

 **Server Side:** Python, Django, Redis

 **Database:** SQLite

+**Integrations:** Google Charts, Gmail, Google Translate, Google Speech Recognition, Google Text to Speech, Google reCAPTCHA, Google Authentication, Google Fonts, OPENAI

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

+- Django settings

 `DEBUG = TRUE`

 `SECRET_KEY = 'django-insecure-lcu2s1v)m50-l#$mpapl3cx!=jwj=(i9=^67-)kipy1^-d!2sn`

+- OPENAI API

 `OPENAI_API_KEY = Your API key`

-For the OPENAI_API_KEY go to OpenAi's webiste : https://openai.com/api/ from there signup (or login if you have account).
+For the `OPENAI_API_KEY` go to OpenAi's webiste : https://openai.com/api/ from there signup (or login if you have account).
 Then generate an API key and put it in the .env file

-### For sending emails
+- For sending emails
-`EMAIL_HOST_USER = 'email address from which email will be send'`
+`EMAIL_HOST_USER = "email address from which email will be send"`

-`EMAIL_HOST_PASSWORD = 'its app password' `
+`EMAIL_HOST_PASSWORD = "its app password"`

 Note : You have to create app password for the email you are using in `EMAIL_HOST_USER` and put it in `EMAIL_HOST_PASSWORD`

+- For Google reCAPTCHA

+`RECAPTCHA_PUBLIC_KEY = "your site key"`

+`RECAPTCHA_PRIVATE_KEY = "your secret key"`

+For `RECAPTCHA_PUBLIC_KEY` and `RECAPTCHA_PRIVATE_KEY` go to https://www.google.com/recaptcha/admin/ from there signup (or login if you have account).
+Then generate an the API keys and put it in the .env file
 ## Installation

 Create a folder and open terminal and install this project by